SheepTester-forks/curricular-analytics-exploration/README.md

 **marshall-viability-analysis.py** outputs `marshall.txt`.
 It identifies in which majors does Marshall's academic plan deviate from all the other colleges.
 This is to check that its academic plans are generally a good base for creating curricula.

 **metrics.jl** depends on `files/output/` from output_all.py and produces `files/metrics.csv`, a CSV file with various metrics for each academic plan, and `files/courses.csv`, a CSV file identifying the major in which the course has the highest centrality for each course.
 I wrote this before writing the other Julia files, which is why it doesn't use Output.jl.
+Used for [metrics](https://public.tableau.com/app/profile/sean.yen/viz/metrics_16619827387790/MatrixGEs) on Tableau.

 **Metrics.jl** produces `files/metrics_fa12.csv`, a CSV file with various metrics for each academic plan.
 This one is newer than metrics.jl and contains exactly the metrics that Carlos wanted.
+Used for [metrics_fa12](https://public.tableau.com/app/profile/sean.yen/viz/metrics_fa12/View1) on Tableau.

 **output_all.py** produces a CSV file for the curriculum and each college's degree plan for every major in `files/output/`.